vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key1: 0e1942875c

 *** =instructions1
-Notice the **query result** tab to the right.
+Notice the **query result** tab in the bottom right corner of your screen.
 This is where the results of your SQL queries will be displayed.

-Run the query in the editor and check out the results in the **query result** tab to the right!
+Run the query in the editor and check out the results in the **query result** tab!

 *** =hint1
 Run the code in the editor!